xPloits3c/DorkEye/README.md

 Distributed under MIT License

 ## ⭐ Support the project
 Do you like this tool?
-Leave a ⭐ on GitHub and contribute!
+Leave a ⭐

 ---